Nikita (song)

-"Nikita" is a love song by English musician Elton John from his 19th studio album, Ice on Fire (1985).
-It was released as the album's lead single on 4 October 1985, charting at number three on the UK Singles Chart, peaking at number seven in the United States, and reaching the top 10 worldwide, topping the charts of eight countries.
+"Nikita" is a song by British musician Elton John and lyricist Bernie Taupin, performed by John.
+It is from John's nineteenth studio album Ice on Fire and was released as its lead single on 4 October 1985, charting at number three on the UK singles chart, peaking at number seven in the United States, and reaching the top 10 worldwide, topping the charts of eight countries.
 The song features George Michael on backing vocals and Nik Kershaw on guitar.

 Song synopsis

-In the song, John describes his crush on a person called Nikita, a border guard whom he cannot meet because he is not allowed into the country.
+In the song, John describes his crush on a person called Nikita, an East German border guard patrolling the Berlin Wall whom he cannot meet because he is not allowed into East Germany.
 Though the name Nikita can refer to women in other languages, it is a male name in Russian.
-In interviews, John has said that he was aware that Nikita was a male name in Russian.
+In interviews, John has said that he was aware of Nikita being a male name in Russian.

 Composition

 The song is composed in the key of G major in 4/4 time.
-The song employs a verse-chorus-verse format, with the second chorus being shorter than the first, plus a instrumental bridge mechanically-themed breakdown halfway through the second chorus.
+The song employs a verse-chorus-verse format, with the second chorus being shorter than the first, plus an instrumental bridge mechanically-themed breakdown halfway through the second chorus.

 Reception

 Cash Box said the "tune is as sensitive as the subject matter" and that the song has "a mesmerizing tempo, well textured production and John’s inimitable vocal style."
-Billboard called it a "lilting tune."
+Billboard called it a "lilting tune" and coupled it with the song "Russians" as a "proffering" of "international amity on a personal level".

 Music video

 The video for the song was directed by Ken Russell.
-John accepted the proposed script written by Russell which was a male–female love interpretation of the song, depicting his attempted romance of a blonde female East German border guard with short hair.
+John accepted the proposed script written by Russell which was a male–female love interpretation of the song, depicting his attempted romance of a blonde female East German border guard at a Berlin border crossing with short hair and bright blue eyes.
 Scenes showed the two together in various happy situations, including wearing the colours of Watford FC, of whom John is a supporter and former chairman.
 The video also features a red Bentley Continental Convertible, which was owned by John from 1985 to 2000.

-Anya Major plays the role of Nikita; Andreas Wisniewski plays a male border guard.
+Anya Major plays the role of Nikita; Andreas Wisniewski plays a male border guard who seems to be her commanding officer.

 Live performances

-John played "Nikita" during the album's tour in 1985 to 1986 and again in the 1988–1989 Reg Strikes Back Tour plus the 1998 leg of The Big Picture Tour.
-John continued to perform the song in mid-2000s, however the song was only played on his solo concerts ever since.
+John played "Nikita" during the album's tour in 1985 to 1986, and again in the 1988–1989 Reg Strikes Back Tour, plus the 1998 leg of The Big Picture Tour.
+He continued to perform the song in the mid-2000s.